NOTA (film)

-The film revolves around Varun, the son of a chief minister, who rises to his father's position after corruption charges are brought against the father.
+The film revolves around Varun, the son of a chief minister, who rises to his father's position after corruption charges are brought against him.
 Varun, who has no political experience, soon finds himself stuck to the chair for a longer time.

-The musical score and soundtrack are composed by Sam C. S. and the cinematography and editing were handled by Santhana Krishnan Ravichandran and Raymond Derrick Crasta.
+The musical score and soundtrack were composed by Sam C. S. and the cinematography and editing were handled by Santhana Krishnan Ravichandran and Raymond Derrick Crasta.
 The film premiered on 5 October 2018 in India and on 4 October 2018 in the United States.
-The film opened to mixed reviews from critics and was a failure at the box office.
+The film opened to mixed-to-positive reviews from critics, but eventually it was a box-office failure.